 Some people process this stage very quickly, while others take quite a while.
 This stage can pop up as we recognise the enormity of what has changed in our lives.

 If you find yourself stuck in this stage, it is important to review what has changed and look at some of the implications of what that change can mean.
 Denial is a tough stage to be stuck in as our instinct is to reject the reality of change in order to avoid adjusting the “world view”.
-The cost of change seems too high compared to pretending the change has occurred.
+The cost of change seems too high compared to pretending the change has not occurred.
+This will cost us far more later.
+It is cheaper to change ourselves to the world, than to try to change the world back to how “it should be”.

 Bargaining is related to denial.
-We try to find a way to change what has happened so it returns to the old model, which saves us from having to adjust our “world view” to incorporate the change.
+We try to find a way to change what has happened so it returns to the old model, which saves us from having to adjust our world model to incorporate the change.

 Yet we want the old familiar, comfortable old, regardless of if we loved or hated it.